 - Employment – A restraining order shows up on a criminal background check.
 Many employers will not hire someone with a restraining order on their record.
 Also, your current employer may conduct periodic background checks of their employees, and you may be terminated if your employer learns about the restraining order against you.

 - Professional Licensing – You may lose your state professional license, or be unable to obtain a professional license with a restraining order on your record.
 Some licensing bodies require that restraining orders are disclosed to them, and will take disciplinary action against members who have a restraining order against them, or members who fail to disclose a restraining order.
 Check with your local licensing agency or an attorney to see if a restraining order will affect your professional license.

 - Residence – You may be forced to move out of your residence if the restraining order includes a move-out order.
 This usually applies when the parties to a restraining order case are roommates.
 However, courts are reluctant to issue restraining orders that prevent people from going to and from their home, except in extreme cases or cases where a move-out order is appropriate.

 - Custody – If you are involved in a custody case, or share custody of a child, a restraining order may adversely affect your custody and/or visitation.
 The rulings of a judge in a family law case can have an impact on restraining order proceedings, as judges are often reluctant to overrule or contradict another judge.

 - Attorney’s fees – If you lose your case, you may be required to pay the other side’s attorney’s fees, if they were represented by an attorney at the hearing.
 The other side must file a motion to recover fees and the judge, at his or her discretion, may approve or deny the restraining order hearing attorney’s fees request.

 - Firearm ownership – California law prohibits anyone with a restraining order against them from owning or possessing firearms.
 This rule is firm and cannot be contradicted by a judge if a restraining order is granted.
 This condition should not be confused with the separate California Firearm Restraining Order.

-Consequences of violating a Civil Harassment Restraining Order
+Consequences of Violating a Civil Harassment Restraining Order

 A violation of a Restraining Order in California is a misdemeanor.
 If you are convicted of violating a restraining order, you face a maximum $1,000 fine and up to one year in a county jail per violation.
 Penal Code § 273.6 is the specific code section that prohibits violations of restraining orders in California.

 Defending Other Types of Restraining Orders